gary-jipp/lighthouse-tcp-http/README.md

 ### Overview 📢

 Last week you learned about _JavaScript_.
-You used the language to write programs that satisfy speu will learn how to uscific requirements and ran them using node.
-This week yoe js to Interface or communicate with the web.
+You used the language to write programs that satisfy spescific requirements and ran them using node.
+This week you will learn how to use node js to Interface or communicate with the web.
 Specifically you will do this with HTTP requests.

 Today we will look at:
 - [ ] internet